Introduction

 For readers interested in broader molecular ML applications, this implementation pairs well with other molecular representation methods.
 The Coulomb matrix approach offers complementary perspectives on encoding molecular structure, while the Kabsch algorithm provides essential tools for structural alignment.

-The complete implementation is available on GitHub91011, including benchmarking scripts, visualization tools, and examples for optimization and molecular dynamics.
+The complete production-ready implementation is available on GitHub8910, including benchmarking scripts, visualization tools, and examples for optimization and molecular dynamics.

 Conclusion

 Today, it serves new purposes in the machine learning era.
-The PyTorch implementation shows how classic benchmarks adapt to modern frameworks.
-The 3-10x performance advantage of analytical derivatives remains important for intensive simulations, while PyTorch’s flexibility enables integration with machine learning workflows.
+This PyTorch implementation demonstrates key engineering skills: deriving analytical Jacobians for performance-critical code, leveraging JIT compilation for near-C++ execution speed, and architecting modular components that integrate seamlessly with ML training pipelines.
+The 3-10x performance advantage of analytical derivatives remains important for intensive simulations, while PyTorch’s flexibility enables integration with neural network potentials and enhanced sampling methods.

 The potential’s evolution from practical necessity to pedagogical tool to machine learning benchmark demonstrates the value of foundational test cases.
 As computational chemistry continues evolving, reliable standards like the Müller-Brown potential become even more important for rigorous method development and comparison.